FrontierDevelopmentLab/CUMULO/README.md

 ### File Content

-To get an overview of CUMULO's variables and their descriptions, run
+To see the variables available for a netcdf file _AYYYYDDD.HHMM.nc_ and their description, run:

 ```bash
 ncdump -h netcdf/cumulo.nc